 - Made with a view to any child carried in pursuance of it being handed over to, and parental responsibility being met (so far as practicable) by another person or other persons.

-They are, however there is a prohibition on initiating or taking part in negotiating surrogacy arrangements on a commercial basis.
+It is, however there is a prohibition on initiating or taking part in negotiating surrogacy arrangements on a commercial basis.
 It is a criminal offence!

 Payment of money is permitted only ‘to the woman for her benefit in respect of the carrying of the child in pursuance of the arrangement, to that promise or understanding’.